aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/solutions/inspector/inspector_org/README.md

 #### 2.3 Inspector (Delegated admin)<!-- omit in toc -->

 - Inspector is enabled in the delegated admin account within each provided region.
-- EC2, ECR, and Lambda function scanning is enabled.
+- EC2, ECR, Lambda standard and Lambda code scanning is enabled.

 ---